-For fiscal year 2015, the LTIPP was a performance-based share unit award tied to Johnson Controls' long-term overall performance to ensure that an executive's pay was directly linked to the achievement of strong, sustained long-term operating performance.
+With regards to Mr. McDonald, for fiscal year 2015, the LTIPP was a performance-based share unit award tied to Johnson Controls' long-term overall performance to ensure that an executive's pay was directly linked to the achievement of strong, sustained long-term operating performance.
 The Johnson Controls Compensation Committee approved the award values and terms of the awards for Johnson Controls' executive officers, including named executive officers, in November 2014.
+Mr. Foster and Ms. Ebacher did not participate in the Performance Share Units LTIPP program during fiscal year 2015.